The booklet cover that launched this page

 seriously damage your health.
 Annie’s own health eventually got the better of

-She was also called Mary and they had a girl, Cathaline, in September 1900.
+She was also called Mary, born in Wrough in 1862, and they had a girl, Cathaline, in September 1900.

-They lived in Bilsdale, and despite his late mother-in-law’s fears, FMP wrote
+They lived in Birkdale, and despite his late mother-in-law’s fears, FMP wrote

 that Mary was ”a nice homely woman so grandmother needn’t have worried about